NORTHERN BEACHES WOMEN’S SHELTER

 Email us to organise a fundraiser: email@example.com

-- Provide a safe non-threatening environment for women that will assist them through their emotional and physical crisis.
+The Shelter aims to provide temporary supported accommodation for women in times crisis such as homelessness and /or domestic violence.
+We provide a safe, non-threatening environment for women that will assist them through their emotional and physical crisis.

 In March 2016, Women’s Community Shelters, in partnership with the Hills Shire community, threw open the doors of The Sanctuary – The Hills Women’s Shelter.